TD22057/insteon-mqtt/docs/mqtt.md

       scene_payload: '{ "cmd" : "{{value.lower()}}" }'
    ```

-When the ouetl changes state a message like `ON` or `OFF` is
+When the outlet changes state a message like `ON` or `OFF` is published to
-published to the topic `insteon/a1.b1.c1/state/1`.
-To command the
+the topic `insteon/a1.b1.c1/state/1`.
+To command the switch to turn on, send
-switch to turn on, send a message to `insteon/a1.b1.c1/set/1` with the
+a message to `insteon/a1.b1.c1/set/1` with the payload `ON`.
-payload `ON`.

 ---

 ## Thermostat

 The thermostat has a lot of available states and commands.

 Output state change topic and payload.
 Available variables for templating in
 all cases are: